 The household staff at Government House includes chefs, stewards, housekeepers and a chauffeur.
 Government House is a unit of the Department of the Prime Minister and Cabinet and the manager of the office and two Houses is the Official Secretary.
 The Official Secretary is a member of the Department's Senior Management Group and reports to the Clerk of the Executive Council.

 The Governor-General also travels throughout New Zealand and internationally.
 Within New Zealand the Governor-General attends a wide variety of functions from conferences, award ceremonies and anniversaries of national organisations including cultural, sporting and professional bodies.
 The Government House office and programme staff maintain the Governor-General's diary, process invitations, organise visits, and arrange her travel programme.
 The communication staff assist with speeches, liaise with the media, and manage social media and the website.
-Two members of staff work in Government House Wellington's Visitor Centre and conduct public tours through the House.
+Three members of staff work in Government House Wellington's Visitor Centre and conduct public tours through the House.

 At all times, the Governor-General is accompanied by one of the two Aides-de-Camp who are seconded from the New Zealand Defence Force.